adrian-domanski/netflix-clone/README.md

 ℹ️ This is a Netflix clone with IMDb API integration, and some Stripe magic for subscriptions

 So far I've created:
-- Netflix home page (I mean it's similar 😅)
+- Netflix home page
 - IMDb API integration
+- Firebase authentication and session persistence
+- Movie trailers when you click on thumbnails / more info
+- About movie popup

 ## 💻 What did I use?

 * Next.js
-* IMDb for movies data
+* IMDb  (movies data)
 * TailwindCSS
 * TypeScript
+* Firebase (auth)
+* Recoil.js (state management)
+* ReactPlayer (video players)

 ## 🎫 Example credentials
 login: example@gmail.com